2010, Queens, New York

 Pain burst from my leg.
 A black snake was biting me in the calf.
 I clenched my left thigh, drew the second colt, and shot.
 One.
 The bullet tore the snake in half, shattering the head, and threw it off me.

 My world whirled, and my knees wobbled.
 My vision returned to normal.
 I collapsed to the ground.
-My resistance may have been great, but this venom knocked me down in an instant.
-It must have been a powerful neurotoxin.
+My resistance may have been excellent, but this venom knocked me down in an instant.
+It must have been a potent neurotoxin.
 Thanks to my aether, the bite wouldn’t kill me, most likely, but I couldn’t overcome the venom instantaneously.
-I tried to shoot Evelyn.
+I tried to shoot Evelyn, who was now smirking at me.
 My arm only flailed around.
 My fingers lost their strength, and the gun flew out of my hand.

 I should have gone with Katherine instead of playing a hero.

 Evelyn stretched out her hand.
 An orb of darkness formed in her palm and a snake coiled out.
-It bit me in the calf, sending sharp pain up my body, and started retracting back into her palm, dragging me toward the portal.
+Despite being created from blackness, the snake felt very material when it bit me in the calf, sending sharp pain up my body.
+The snake started retracting back into Evelyn’s palm, dragging me toward the portal.

 I shouted and flailed, panic flooding my veins.
 The venom robbed my moves of precision, and the loud music drowned my shouts.
-Emptiness swallowed my insides.
 The snake dropped me in front of the portal.

 With a smirk, Evelyn flicked her wrist, saying “Desicco.”

-The feeling of a thousand stabbing of needles exploded through my chest.
-I screamed in pain.
+The feeling of a thousand stabbing needles exploded through my chest.
+I screamed in pain, vision blurring.
 White wisps of energy flew out of me and into the portal.
-My vision blurred.

 Within the portal, the violet light stopped swirling and stabilized into a perfect, unmoving oval.
 Evelyn walked into the portal without looking back, her hips swaying to the beat.
 The light absorbed her without a ripple.

 Barely thirty seconds later, Evelyn stepped out of the portal.
 Purple aether oozed out of her pocket.
-She waved her hand, and the portal disappeared.
+She waved her hand, and the portal disappeared into a puff of smoke.

 I held my breath and fixed my eyes on the ceiling.
-Perhaps she would let me be if she thought I was dead.
-She ducked above me, curved dagger in hand.
+Perhaps Evelyn would let me be if she thought I was dead.
+She ducked above me, drawing a curved dagger from behind her belt.
 My possum didn’t work.
 I clenched my teeth and struggled with all my strength.

-Evelyn laughed at my flailing, grabbed me by the tie, pulled up my head and put the dagger to my throat.
+Evelyn laughed at my flailing, grabbed me by my tie, pulled up my head, and put the dagger to my throat.
 I froze.
 She leaned down to my ear.
 “Now, what should I do with you?”

 She smelled of cinnamon, her skin youthful and fresh.
 I tried to speak, but only mumbles left my mouth.